jeffreycaldwell/accounting/README.md

 This is an accounting system.
 My memory of accounting is somewhat foggy and will hopefully resolve over the time I spend working on it.
 It's intended only as a learning project and not for real world use.

-It is a website built on the mean stack (minus angular).
+It is a website built on the MEAN stack (minus angular).
 Node, express, mongoose.
 Also, bootstrap.

 * Login stuff